 • Zond-PP, a microsatellite of IRE (Institute of Radiotechnology and Electronics), Moscow, Russia for technology demonstrations.

-• exactView-1 [ formerly ADS-1B (AIS Data Services-1B)], a communicvation microsatellite with a mass of 100 kg, [AIS (Automatic Identification System) application] of exactEarth (COM DEV), Canada.
+• exactView-1 [ formerly ADS-1B (AIS Data Services-1B)], a communication microsatellite with a mass of 100 kg, [AIS (Automatic Identification System) application] of exactEarth (COM DEV), Canada.

 Kanopus-V-N 1, BelKa-2 and TET-1 were released into an orbit of ~ 510 km.
-Afterwards, Fregat had to maneuver to a higher ~800 km orbit to deploy Zond-PP and the exactView-1 payloads.
-All satellites were successfully deployed and Fregat made a deorbit maneuver.
+Afterwards, Fregat had to manoeuvre to a higher ~800 km orbit to deploy Zond-PP and the exactView-1 payloads.
+All satellites were successfully deployed and Fregat made a deorbit manoeuvre.

 - The satellite data is mainly received at the DLR ground station in Neustrelitz and then processed, archived and made available worldwide for scientific purposes by DFD (German Remote Sensing Data Center).
 The FireBIRD satellites are operated and controlled by GSOC (German Space Operations Center) within DLR's Space Operations in Oberpfaffenhofen.

-- The TET-1 midwave (3.4 –4.2 µm) and longwave (8.5 –9.3 µm) infrared data in was used to estimate the SST.
+- The TET-1 mid-wave (3.4 –4.2 µm) and longwave (8.5 –9.3 µm) infrared data in was used to estimate the SST.
 The TET-1 satellite sensor was developed by DLR in the project group FireBIRD and was launched in 2012.
-Meanwhile it reached its operational phase and is mainly used for forest fire monitoring and high temperature events detection.
+Meanwhile, it reached its operational phase and is mainly used for forest fire monitoring and high-temperature event detection.
 Further applications, e.g. SST, could follow in the future.
 The beneficial feature of TET-1 for this purpose is its ground sampling distance of 160 m.
 By using this high spatial resolution it is possible to monitor small-scale basins like lakes and coastal waters.

 Without going into details, the SST must be determined by optimal estimation (an iterative process).
 The results are presented in Figure 14.

 Figure 14 (left side) shows the estimated uncertainty [K].
-It composes of the measurement accuracy and prior knowledge and varies between 1.75 K and 1.92 K. The uncertainty increases by higher water vapor content in the atmosphere, e.g. in the northern part of the scene.
-In the areas covered by clouds the processor cannot find a solution and rejects the convergence criterion (not shown).
+It composes of measurement accuracy and prior knowledge and varies between 1.75 K and 1.92 K. The uncertainty increases by higher water vapour content in the atmosphere, e.g. in the northern part of the scene.
+In the areas covered by clouds, the processor cannot find a solution and rejects the convergence criterion (not shown).

-The verification of the results is done with SST data from GHRSST (Group for High Resolution Sea Surface Temperature).
+The verification of the results is done with SST data from GHRSST (Group for High-Resolution Sea Surface Temperature).
 The pixel-wise difference between these two SST products is presented in Figure 14 (right side).
-Mainly we can observe a positive difference, which increases with the higher water vapor content.
+Mainly we can observe a positive difference, which increases with the higher water vapour content.
 Only clouded regions and land areas have negative differences, but there the processor cannot find a permissible solution.
-As further investigated scenarios show a similar behavior, a systematic deviation could be assumed.
+As further investigated scenarios show similar behaviour, a systematic deviation could be assumed.

-In summary, the results suggest that with a further optimization of the estimation, application of the TET-1 data in this field could provide satisfactory results.
-The estimation using two infrared channels generates a plausible accuracy about 1.7 K to 1.9 K. Clouds and the high water vapor concentration proved to be problematic for the processor.
+In summary, the results suggest that with further optimization of the estimation, the application of the TET-1 data in this field could provide satisfactory results.
+The estimation using two infrared channels generates a plausible accuracy of about 1.7 K to 1.9 K. Clouds and the high water vapour concentration proved to be problematic for the processor.
 Verification of the calculation results by another SST product (GHRSST) reveals a systematic deviation that should be further analyzed.
-The high ground sampling resolution allows observing also small-scale waters like lakes and coastal waters.
+The high-ground sampling resolution allows observing also small-scale waters like lakes and coastal waters.